 I had forgotten how to cook.

-For reals.
-I legitimately didn’t know anymore.
-I felt like the same rookie beginner who had gotten married at 20 having never cooked a curry in my entire life.
-There I was, burning onions, not cooking the lamb for enough time, serving hard, semi-raw dal, too much salt.
+I felt like the same rookie beginner who had gotten married at 20 having never cooked a curry my entire life.
+There I was, burning onions, not cooking the lamb for enough, serving hard, semi-raw dal, too much salt.
 All the classic rookie mistakes.
 Cue identity crisis.

 I fell into a bit of a rut of just cooking three things on repeat - Chicken Pulao, Aloo Gosht and Dal Gosht.
 It was the only things I managed to master and felt safe cooking.